raselfrb/TCP-server-assignment-1/SImpleTCP/server/README.md

 There is known bug we plan to fix, in the send of files from TCP client to the TCP server.
 We did not manage to find a way to stop listening on the socket so the program stalls there after sending all the data of the file.
-The file is sent correctly and by terminating either the client or the server after some time everything should be working fine as an ugly workaround.
+The file is sent correctly and by terminating either the client or the server after some time everything should be working fine as an ungly workaround.